 My seven weeks in India were guided by my spiritual curiosity.
 These are five places I visited as I traveled the north of India from east to west.

 1. The Bodhi Tree in Bodhgaya

-Traveling from Gangtok, Sikkim to Bodhgaya over the course of a day and a half was truly my form of pilgrimage!
+Traveling from Gangtok, Sikkim to Bodhgaya over a day and a half was indeed my form of pilgrimage!

-The Bodhi Tree is the most important site in Buddhism and draws monks as well as lay practitioners from around the world.
+The Bodhi Tree is the most important site in Buddhism and draws monks and lay practitioners from around the world.

 2. The Ghats of Varanasi

 I departed Bodhgaya on a 5:15 am train headed west for Varanasi, a city located along the Ganges River.

 Varanasi has been religiously significant for thousands of years.